Test-driven development (TDD) for infrastructure

 - Learn the basics of TDD, testing techniques for infrastructure, applying TDD to infrastructure as code, and using TDD to address security concerns

 Rosemary Wang is a developer advocate for HashiCorp.
 She interfaces with users and partners to find creative open source solutions for infrastructure.
 An infrastructure automation explorer and cloud enthusiast, Rosemary works to bridge the technical and cultural barriers between infrastructure engineers and application developers.
-She has talent for solving intractable problems with code, whether this means helping an infrastructure engineer learn to code or an application developer troubleshoot infrastructure failures.
-When Rosemary is not drawing on whiteboards, she valiantly attempts to hack stacks of various infrastructure systems on her laptop while foraging for tasty victuals (especially pizza) around the world.
+She has a talent for solving intractable problems with code, whether this means helping an infrastructure engineer learn to code or an application developer troubleshoot infrastructure failures.
+When Rosemary isn’t drawing on whiteboards, she valiantly attempts to hack stacks of various infrastructure systems on her laptop while foraging for tasty victuals (especially pizza) around the world.

 Comments on this page are now closed.

 Premier Diamond Sponsor

 For more information on community discounts and trade opportunities with O’Reilly conferences

 For information on exhibiting or sponsoring a conference